SeyiBonde/Foodhubproject/README.md

 I’m proficient in using Python, SQL (intermediate), Microsoft excel, Microsoft power BI and Tableau.
 I never stop improving on my existing skills, while i'm picking up more skills that are useful

-I use Python Libraries regularly to explore data, perform statistical analysis such as A/B testing and build machine learning models (supervised and unsupervised).
-My most frequently used libraries include Pandas, numpy, matplotlib, plotly, scikit learn and scipy.stats.

 ### Connect with me!
 - [Portfolio](https://seyibonde.github.io/SeyiForDataScience.github.io/)